MiguelNiblock/cdk-workshop/README.md

-This is an api gateway endpoint that routes all requests to a lambda that echoes your path.
-The lambda is invoked by another lambda that counts the hits to each url path, and relays the response to the gateway.
-The hitCounter lambda is made with a custom cdk construct.
+This is an api gateway endpoint that routes all requests to a lambda that echoes the path after the base url.
+The lambda is invoked by another lambda that counts the hits to each url path, and relays its response as the gateway response.
+This hitCounter lambda is made with a custom cdk construct.

-CdkWorkshopStack.endpointEndpoint5E1E9134 = https://hww03smvy3.execute-api.us-east-1.amazonaws.com/prod/crossing/paths
+Visits to paths of this endpoint: https://hww03smvy3.execute-api.us-east-1.amazonaws.com/prod/crossing/paths will be counted with path as key.

+Data can be seen in this database viewer: https://d8eu8nrv1l.execute-api.us-east-1.amazonaws.com/prod/

 ## Tutorial